dumlutimuralp/antrea-packet-walks/part_b/README.md

 ConntrackState table processes all the flows that are in tracked state (basically which were handed over by the Conntrack table 30).

 The first flow entry implements three checks.
-First is if the flow is not new and tracked ("ct_state=-new means not new, +trk means being tracked) .
-Second is if the flow's "ct_mark" field is set to "0x20".
-Third is if the flow comes from antrea-gw0 interface. (by checking the reg0[0..15] register of the flow to see if it is set to "0x1" which is "1" in decimal, representing local gateway, as explained earlier)
+First check is if the flow is not new and tracked ("ct_state=-new means not new, +trk means being tracked) .
+Second check is if the flow's "ct_mark" field is set to "0x20".
+Third check is if the flow comes from antrea-gw0 interface. (by checking the reg0[0..15] register of the flow to see if it is set to "0x1" which is "1" in decimal, representing local gateway, as explained back in Table 0)

 The second flow entry checks whether if the flow is not new and tracked ("ct_state=-new means not new, +trk means being tracked).
 It also checks if the flow's "ct_mark" field is set to "0x20".

 The third flow entry checks if the flow is INVALID but TRACKED, basically it drops all these types of flows.

-The current flow from backend1 pod to frontend pod is NOT NEW, it is the response to the flow explained in the previous Section 5.
+The current flow from backend1 pod to frontend pod is NOT NEW, it is the response to the flow explained in Section 5.
 The current flow is also a TRACKED flow, so its "ct_state" is "-new+trk".
 The "ct_mark" field of the current flow was set to "0x20" as explained back in section 5.10 (when the request from frontend pod to service to backend1 pod communication was processed by Table 105 previously in Phase 2)

 Hence the current flow will match all the conditions in the second flow entry in the flow table highlighted above.
 There are two actions specified in that second flow entry.
-First action is to set the destination MAC to "4e:99:08:c1:53:be" which is the antrea-gw0 MAC on the Worker 1node. (by 0x4e9908c153be->NXM_OF_ETH_DST[]) The second action in the same flow entry is handing the flow over to the next table which is table 40 (resubmit(,40).
+First action is to set the destination MAC to "4e:99:08:c1:53:be" which is the antrea-gw0 MAC on the Worker 1 node. (by 0x4e9908c153be->NXM_OF_ETH_DST[]) The second action in the same flow entry is handing the flow over to the next table which is table 40 (resubmit(,40).
 So next stop is Table 40.

-**Note :** The reason for the destination MAC rewrite (from original destination MAC of frontend pod to new destination MAC of gw0 MAC) is to steer the flow back to Linux Kernel IP stack for the flow to be processed Kube-proxy managed iptables NAT rules again. (similar to the way back in 4.8 but this time it will be SNAT, not DNAT.
-It is explained in upcoming Section 6.12.)
+**Note :** The reason for the destination MAC rewrite (from original destination MAC of frontend pod to new destination MAC of gw0 MAC) is to steer the flow back to Linux Kernel IP stack for the flow to be processed kube-proxy managed iptables NAT rules again. (similar to the way back in 4.8 but this time it will be SNAT, not DNAT.
+Since the frontend pod should receive the response from backendsvc service IP)

 ## 6.5 DNAT Table #40